 Speaking of partner programs, Flying Blue has no shortage of them.
 Cards that earn American Express Membership Rewards, Capital One Venture Miles, Citi ThankYou Points and Chase Ultimate Rewards points have got you covered.
 All of these points (with the exception of Capital One) transfer to Flying Blue 1:1.
 Venture Miles convert at a rate of 2:1.5.

 Amex and Chase frequently offer transfer bonuses as high as 30%, and you can earn a few extra points by converting your bank points to Flying Blue miles during one of these promos.

-Some of the best cards to hold for earning transferable points are the Chase Sapphire Reserve/Preferred, American Express Gold/Platinum and the Citi ThankYou Premier/Prestige.
+Some of the best cards to hold for earning transferable points are the Chase Sapphire Reserve®/Preferred, American Express® Gold Card/The Platinum Card® from American Express and the Citi ThankYou Premier/Prestige.

 And if you’re still short, top up your Flying Blue account with your Marriott Bonvoy points that can be converted at a rate of 3:1.